 Are you looking to increase your horsepower or engine sound by performing a CAT delete?
-While it sounds like a great idea, it also there several downsides you need to know about.
+Or are you just looking to save some money on repairs?
+While it sounds like a great idea to simply remove the catalytic converter, there also several downsides you need to know about.

-Whatever your reason for removing the catalytic converter is, reading this article will help you understand what a CAT delete is and how to do it, how it can affect your car, and how much it costs.
+Whatever your reason for removing the catalytic converter is, this article will help you understand what a CAT delete is and how to do it, how it can affect your car, and how much it costs.
+Let’s get started!

 Why a Catalytic Converter is Important